Surface: world tracking

 There are two ways of displaying scenes of this type: content anchored to the surface the so called World tracking, or floating content (rotation tracking) that is fixed using the phone's gyroscope.
 Anchored content allows us to visualize a scene as if it were fixed to our environment: a table, a wall, the floor.
 While floating content allows us to place elements around the user.
 Here we will see the differences and how we can use each of these modes in Onirix.

-Surface Tracking allows to detect horizontal and vertical planes in your environment, and place any type of content on them, which remains fixed throughout the augmented reality experience.
+Surface Tracking allows to detect horizontal planes in your environment, and place any type of content on them, which remains fixed throughout the augmented reality experience.

-Open this link and try yourself, say hi to our little robot!
+If you want to try it now just open this link and try yourself, say hi to our little robot!
+You can also access this test experience by scanning this QR code:

 List of Android devices compatible with ARCore: access the ARCore support devices here.